AqilAhamed/PersonalProjects/README.md

 ### SG University Course Tracker
 https://sgunicoursetracker.onrender.com

+Disclaimer: Website link above might take a while to load as it's deployed on a free account on Render.com which takes up to 50 seconds to load web app after 15 minutes of inactivity

 SG University Course Tracker is a webapp that asks users to key in their A-Level Grades which then returns their rank points and the courses they are eligible for in NUS, NTU and SMU.
 Front-end is created with HTML, CSS and a bit of Javascript.
 As for the back-end, I used Flask framework coding with Python.
 The webapp is deployed through Render.

 ### POS Invoice Cost Convertor